kstenerud/concise-encoding/ce-structure.md

 #### Null

-Two null values are considered equivalent.
+Null values are considered equivalent to each other.

 #### Comments